chuckbag/net/App/ansible/roles.md

 This is the old playbook from before, but in this version, we moved the handlers section out and moved it to the `handlers/main.yml` doc.

-We can change the path of the src file for the template command, and remove all the path info, since we are moving the it into the local template directory.
+We can change the path of the src file for the `template` command, and remove all the path info, since we are moving the it into the local template directory.
 We can also change the ntpdate command to poll the local ntp server, rather then a public host that might not be allowed through the firewall.
+To confirm, the `notify` command will restart the ntpd service once the new ntpd config is installed on the server.

 ```yml
 --- # Make sure that NTP is working properly on all systems